splunk/splunk-connect-for-snmp/docs/configuration/snmp-data-format.md

     - ['IF-MIB', 'ifInUcastPkts']
 ```

-The record that we'll see in Splunk `| mpreview index=net*` for the same case as the previous one would be:
+The record that you'll see in Splunk `| mpreview index=net*` for the same case as the previous one would be:

 ```
    ifAdminStatus: up